GlenMerlin/PHPSessionsTutorial/README.md

 - Your Browser of Choice

 # First Steps
-To get started with sessions we first need to create a php file.
-If you have an existing website you can simply change the file extension from .html to .php.
+To get started with sessions, we first need to create a PHP file.
+If you have an existing website, you can simply change the file extension from .html to .php.
+This tells the website server that there is code it needs to run inside this file before sending it too the user.
 I'm going to start off by creating a basic PHP document called index.php.
-Inside this php document I'll put some placeholder HTML like so:
+Inside this PHP document I'll put some placeholder HTML like so:
 ```html
 <!DOCTYPE html>
 <html lang="en">